4 ways to use isolation in photography composition

 When we think of isolating a subject in a photo, we very often mean separating the subject from the background.
 Not always, because we’re not always separating the subject from the background, but we’ll get into that further down.

-The first technique that springs to mind for isolation in photography is blurring the background.
+The first technique that springs to mind for isolation in photography is blurring the background using a shallow depth of field.
 This is especially popular with the current trend of using very wide apertures that completely blur out the background.

 Shallow depth of field isolates the subject with background blur